 The liability reduction is reflected on the invoice by a negative value as below:

-In this scenario, the service, product or package on the invoice will be treated as the revenue.
+In this scenario, the service or product on the invoice will be treated as the revenue.
 This is what will be accounted for in your Sales reports.
-This means the sale isn't accounted for until the service has been delivered.
+This means the sale isn't accounted for until the service has been delivered/ completed and checked out in the Timely app.

 How can I work out how much liability I have outstanding?